ZakuroSoda/ctf-notes/web/sqli/sqli.md

 	- WHERE pw LIKE '' (can use % wildcard as a replacement for substring)
 - IN / NOT IN
 	- WHERE substring(pw, 1, 1) IN ('a')
+- SIMILAR TO (pgsql)
+	- Regex works: 'abc' SIMILAR TO 'a__'
+	- Flag Format: no number can follow a open curly brace, must use hex, eg abCTF{5h1s_is_flag} must use \x35
+ 	- This could be also used to bypass substr blacklist

 ### SUBSTR blacklisted